YagoBiermann/YagoBiermann/README.md

 * :mortar_board: Graduated as systems analyst and development at Unopar and IT technician at Seg
 * :dart: Currently focusing on development of microservices using dotnet framework
 * :computer: Lover of technology, arts, games and coffee
-* :books: Self-taught who loves learning something new
+* :books: Self-taught who loves to learn something new
 * ⚡ trying to sharp my skills and make good things to the community
-* :muscle: I love to workout and overcome myself, stay healthy bro!
-* :black_nib: At free time I love to draw
+* :black_nib: At free time I like to draw
 * :speech_balloon: Always up to help and share
 <br />